 We have more robust powers in relation to certain types of legal businesses.
 We can impose a fine of up to £250m on an alternative business structure (ABS), also known as a licensed body, and up to £50m on managers and employees of an ABS.
 These greater powers reflect concerns about these types of businesses when they were first introduced.
 However, there is no evidence that they present any greater risk than traditional law firms.

-A table of sanctions we and the SDT impose can be found at annex 1 on page 37.
+A table of sanctions we and the SDT impose can be found in "Action we take and action the SDT takes" [#info].

 Our new Enforcement Strategy